Joannaj00/lumaa-spring-2025-ai-ml/README.md

 The dataset used for this project is from Kaggle:
 [**Perfume Recommendation Dataset**](https://www.kaggle.com/datasets/nandini1999/perfume-recommendation-dataset).
 The dataset is already included in the /data folder.

+The dataset contains:
+- Name: The name of the perfume
+- Brand: The brand of the perfume
+- Description: Full description of the perfume
+- Notes, Keywords of the perfume
+- Image URL: The image of the perfume

 ---